zipeilee/my_config/README.md

-# Some usefull config for me
+# Some useful config for me